Last Updated on October 28, 2023 by Electricalvolt

 Turns ratio = Np/Ns= 1/K

 The transformer has its use for stepping up or stepping down the voltage.
-The transformer which raises the primary voltage is called the step-up transformer, and the transformer which lowers the voltage is called step down transformer.
+The transformer that raises the primary voltage is called the step-up transformer, and the transformer that lowers the voltage is called the step-down transformer.

-In a step-down transformer, the number of turns in the primary is more than the number of turns in the secondary.
+In a step-down transformer, the number of turns in the primary is more than in the secondary.